Jaycred/Pokemon-Amenable-Emerald/README.md

+This is a romhack of Pokémon Emerald built off of [pokeemerald](https://github.com/pret/pokeemerald).

 # Pokemon Amenable Emerald

 This is my first romhack, and my goal with it was to build on the Pokemon Emerald experience while largely preserving the vanilla game’s campaign.
 It repurposes unused/underutilized features, inserts a few new features and content I wanted to see in the game, and adds some quality of life improvements to enhance the gameplay.